sy4ffa/SoftwareEng/Domain Model/UC5-UC8.md

 Concept | Attributes | Attribute Description
 ------- | ---------- | ---------------------
-Searcherer | search card | to search whether there are any card registered Page Maker | fill parameters | needed for actor to fill in payment details if no card is being registered yet Filterer | filter card | filter all the card information to ensure the validity of the card Processor | process payment | process payment regaring the products bought
+Seeker | search card | to search whether there are any card registered Page Maker | fill parameters | needed for actor to fill in payment details if no card is being registered yet Filterer | filter card | filter all the card information to ensure the validity of the card Processor | process payment | process payment regaring the products bought